0x0th30/product-crud/README.md

 ### Configure Environment Variables

-Remove the ".example" extension from all files in the "config/" folder and replace their content with your values.
+Remove the ".example" from all files in "config/" folder and replace it content with your values.

 ### Build and Startup Services